yayinternet/cs193x-course/homework/hw4-musicbox-milestones.md

  The `AudioPlayer` class uses an [Audio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) for audio playback and the [dancer.js](https://github.com/jsantell/dancer.js) library to detect kicks in the song.
 Dancer.js is built natively in the browser using the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

-### 3. `App` and `script.js`
+### 3. Class stubs and `script.js`
 {:.no_toc}
- We have created a stub `App` class that represents the entire music visualizer, similar to how the `App` class represented the entire Flashcard app in HW3.
+ We have created stub classes for all the classes we expect you write write: see [Class Decomposition](#class-decomposition) for details.
 We also provide a `script.js` that creates an instance of the `App` class.

 </section>